TaylanTatli/KoboHighlights/README.md

 # KoboHighlights

-KoboHighlights is a project that allows users to extract and display highlights from their Kobo e-reader's KoboReader.sqlite file.
+KoboHighlights is a web application designed to extract and display highlights from the KoboReader.sqlite file.

 ## Table of Contents